wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>27.
 Spatial Geometry IV</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Dodecahedron that unfolds in block.*
 - You can draw things in the air with your finger.
 The drawing lasts 10 minutes.
-- Each time you study this book, choose a mundane object in your inventory, you can fold it magically into a tiny size that doesnt take space.
+- Each time you study this book, choose a mundane object in your inventory, you can fold it magically into a tiny size that doesn’t take space.
 - Roll 1D4, you gain the following spell: 1.
 [Disconnection](/2020/11/13/disconnection/), 2.
 [Levitation](/2020/11/13/levitation/), 3.
 [Sturdy Circle](/2020/11/13/sturdy-circle/), 4.
 [Fold Space](/2020/11/13/fold-space/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Translocation.*
 </details>